Food Operation – How to open a Food Business

 For an Appointment or Information Call

-Before You Begin Contact the community officials responsible for permitting and inspecting facilities aside from the Board of Health, including:
+Before You Begin Contact the community officials in your city responsible for permitting and inspecting facilities aside from the Board of Health, including:

 - Zoning.
 This office determines what types of businesses may occupy a space in their community.
 For example, property needs different zoning approval for a bar versus a church.